MORE people have been arrested and charged, following the biggest ever crackdown on Cannabis dealers in Runcorn.

 Following the execution of the warrants, local neighbourhood officers have been carrying out high-visibility patrols to offer reassurance to local residents.

-Inspector Gareth Lee said: "Following the strike phase of the operation, we have received a lot of positive comments from members of the local community who are pleased to see the action that has been taken.
+Inspector Gareth Lee said: "Following the strike phase of the operation, we have received a lot of positive comments from members of the local community who are pleased to see the action that has

 "We want to reassure residents that the efforts of neighbourhood officers will continue.